Home

 While Windows 10 Mobile devices were sleek and offered much of the same functionality as competitor devices, the public hadn’t shaken the bitter taste that the Windows Phone 7 had left in their mouths.
 People were largely unwilling to get burned again purchasing a Windows Mobile device that would likely be in its end-of-life stage in half the time of a competitor device.

-Windows 10 Mobile devices had integrated functionality with all Microsoft’s proprietary software, including Office.
+Windows 10 Mobile devices had integrated functionality with all of Microsoft’s proprietary software, including Office.
 But this still wasn’t enough to push people to take the risk on them.
 Even Windows Bridge, which allowed iOS Objective-C and Android code to run on Windows 10 Mobile devices, had little effect on the public perception of the Windows Mobile platform.

 Windows 10 Mobile was discontinued by 2017, and the devices were moved to the end-of-life stage on January 14, 2020.
 Therefore, 2022 is the last year that Microsoft supports Windows 10 Mobile devices.